SK-EID/dds-documentation/docs/index.md

 - Web applications, that enable authentication or digital signing using Mobile-ID or ID-card, should use encrypted channel (HTTPS) between browser and web server.
 - Mobile-ID-enabled web applications, when polling regularly DigiDocService with requests about operation state information (whether user has already entered his/her PIN number and signing/authenticating is completed or not), should, for usability reasons, not reload web page every time request is made to DigiDocService – using Ajax is recommended.
 - The file size is limited to 4 MB.
-Section 8.1 describes how to send larger-scale files to the Service.
+[StartSession](api/api_docs#startsession) describes how to send larger-scale files to the Service.